BlankCanvasStudio/bashparser/README.md

 - shift_tree_pos_to_start(node: bashlex.ast.node): Shifts a given node pos to starting at 0.
 A helpful wrapper of the above function.
 Returns the newly shifted node
     - Takes: node object
     - Returns: the shifted node object
-- return_paths_to_node_type(node:bashlex.ast.node, node_type: str): This function iterates through the given ast to find the location of all the nodes which are of kind node_type.
-It then returns a list of path_variables which can be used to identify and traverse to the given nodes. current_path and paths should be empty on initial call
-    - Takes: node object and the node kind one is looking for (str)
-    - Returns: list of path variables to the corresponding nodes
 - return_variable_paths(node: bashlex.ast.node): This function is a helpful wrapper to the above function.
 Should be used to find all the varaibles used in the node.
 Returns a list of the path_variables which can be used to identify all the variables in the node.
     - Takes: node object
     - Returns: list of path variables to the variables
+- return_paths_to_node_type(node:bashlex.ast.node, node_type: str): This function iterates through the given ast to find the location of all the nodes which are of kind node_type.
+It then returns a list of path_variables which can be used to identify and traverse to the given nodes. current_path and paths should be empty on initial call
+    - Takes: node object and the node kind one is looking for (str)
+    - Returns: list of path variables to the corresponding nodes
+- return_nodes_of_type(node: bashlex.ast.node, node_type: str): This function takes a node and a string of the node type one is looking for.
+This returns the nodes themselves, as opposed to path_variables.
+    - Takes: node object and string indicating type looking for
+    - Returns: list of node objects
 - convert_tree_to_string(node: bashlex.ast.node): This function converts the given ast back into a readable string.
 It will not exactly maintain the formatting (as \n is dropped in parsing) but it is correct and readable nonetheless.
     - Takes: node object
     - Returns: string